-Teachers, writing program administrators (WPAs), and writing center directors are ideally positioned to do institutional change work, forwarding equity and social justice goals.
-And, as Porter et al. (2000) write, "for those of you who think such optimism is politically naive and hopelessly liberal and romantic, we believe that we (and you, too) have to commit to this hypothesis anyway, the alternative-political despair-being worse" (p.
+Teachers, WPAs, and writing center directors are ideally positioned to do institutional change work, forwarding equity and justice goals.
+And, as Porter et al. write, "for those of you who think such optimism is politically naive and hopelessly liberal and romantic, we believe that we (and you, too) have to commit to this hypothesis anyway, the alternative-political despair-being worse" (2000, p.
 611).
 Again, though, commitments must be actionable and more than hopeful rhetoric.
-Within the context of understanding racism as a manifestation of institutional culture, politeness, and silence,^[4] we believe intentional efforts must be made to disrupt the status quo.
-Working toward more racially diverse teaching and tutoring staff and cultivating the conditions that support racially just pedagogy and administration represent two areas well suited for activism and institutional change.
+Within the context of understanding racism as a manifestation of institutional culture, politeness, and silence, we believe intentional efforts must be made to disrupt the status quo.
+Working toward more racially diverse teaching and tutoring staffs and cultivating the conditions that support racially just pedagogy and administration represent two areas well suited for activism and institutional change.

-Writing program administrators and writing center directors occupy positions of power making them responsible for structural components of an educational space.
+Faculty, WPAs, department chairs, deans, provosts, presidents, and chancellors occupy positions of power making them responsible for structural components of an educational space.
 These spaces have the potential to harm, heal, empower, and produce any number of other negative and positive consequences related to race and equity matters.
-"We cannot remake the world through schooling," The New London Group (2002) points out, "but we can instantiate a vision through pedagogy that creates in microcosm a transformed set of relationships and possibilities for social futures" (p.
+"We cannot remake the world through schooling," The New London Group points out, "but we can instantiate a vision through pedagogy that creates in microcosm a transformed set of relationships and possibilities for so-cial futures" (2002, p.
 19).
-WPAs' conscious work (e.g., toward recruiting, hiring, and retaining a racially diverse staff as well as providing professional development opportunities) can help teachers/tutors confront racism within themselves, their classes/conferences, and the writing program/center in general.
+WPAs' conscious work (e.g., toward recruiting, hiring, and retaining a racially diverse staff as well as providing professional development opportunities) can help teachers/tutors confront racism within themselves, their classes/conferences, and writing programs/centers in general.

-A specific example of an institutional shift occurs when directors think critically about the staff in regards to race and other identity memberships.
-The suggestion to hire more tutors of color at first seems tokenizing, and many writing centers/programs are potentially motivated by tokenizing efforts.
-We have seen, however, remarkable shifts through conscious hiring when this hiring accompanies a move toward actively supporting tutors of color, and changing the climate of the center/program.
-For example, tutors draw in new clients/writers from their networks, forward new perspectives on what the center/program should be and how it should function, and participate in shared leadership.
-Moving away from attempting to effect change only from top-down, one-time efforts and shifting toward long-term approaches to changing the culture of the writing center, writing program, and higher education as a whole mitigates the disappointment accompanied with slow change.
+A specific example of an institutional shift occurs when faculty and administrators think critically about staff in regards to race and other identity memberships.
+The suggestion to hire more people of color at first seems tokenizing, and this suggestion is potentially motivated by tokenizing efforts.
+We have seen, however, remarkable shifts through conscious hiring when this hiring accompanies a move toward actively supporting tutors of color and changing the climate of the program/institution.
+For example, new hires draw in new students and colleagues from their networks, forward new perspectives on what the program/institution should be, and participate in shared leadership.
+Moving away from attempting to effect change only from top-down, one-time efforts and shifting instead toward all-in, long-term approaches helps us change the culture of a writing program and higher education as a whole, mitigating the disappointment accompanied with slow change.

-Documents like "Continuum on Becoming an Anti-Racist Multicultural Institution" show the gradual nature of change and specify fundamental, observable markers of institutional change, but even such carefully constructed documents sometimes contain ambiguity, which represents both an entry into dialogue and potential impediment to action/goal actualization.
+Documents like "Continuum on Becoming an Anti-Racist Multicultural Institution" (Crossroads, n.d.) show the gradual nature of change and specify fundamental, observable markers of institutional change, but even such carefully constructed documents sometimes contain ambiguity, which represents both an entry into dialogue and potential impediment to action/goal actualization.
 Using power to effect change institutionally involves work-with-others in which we act based on commitments.
 Careful articulations-combing over word choice and phrasing-go hand-in-hand with the dialectic of interrogating and using power.
-These are different manifestations of power, which remind us of the role self-work plays when working with others, both interpersonally and institutionally.
-The many ways in which we work to make our commitments actionable-many of which are discussed here, while many more we continue to explore and find together-necessitate the both-and stance characteristic of dialectic thinking.
-And the dialectic, we find, brings us back to cultivating a willingness to be disturbed-that is, a stance of genuine openness to listening, learning, and leading, on one's own and with others.
+These are different manifestations of power, which remind us of the role intrapersonal self-work plays when working with others, both interpersonally and institutionally.
+The many ways in which we make our commitments actionable-many of which are discussed here, while many more we continue to explore and find together-necessitate the both/and stance characteristic of dialectic thinking.
+And the dialectic, we find, brings us back to cultivating a willingness to be disturbed that is, a stance of genuine openness to listening, learning, and leading on one's own and with others.